yohset95/Coursera_MLRegression/README.md

 * Therefore, the model from Lasso Regression is not overfitting or underfitting

 # Model Evaluation
-* I plot the scatter plot for every model and evaluate every model using R Squared (R2) Score.
+* I plot the scatter plot for every model and evaluate every model using R Squared (R2) Score
-* In addition, Root Mean Square Error (RMSE) is used to measure error between predicted and actual values.
+* In addition, Root Mean Square Error (RMSE) is used to measure error between predicted and actual values

 ## Multiple Linear Regression
 ![](https://drive.google.com/uc?export=view&id=1k3EfBkyqmWfHzO9FUz1bddAWoIBj6GWz) </br>
-As we have seen that Multiple Linear Regression has failed to capture flight ticket price in range [0,50000] which classifies as the lower price
+As we have seen that Multiple Linear Regression has failed to capture flight ticket price in range [0,50000) which is lower price

 ## Polynomial Regression
 ![](https://drive.google.com/uc?export=view&id=1lbp9UpesLi8mC6G6Euoqg_i0xTh59xRl) </br>
-The model from Polynomial Regression is good enough to predict ticket prices.
+The model from Polynomial Regression is good enough to predict ticket prices

 ## Lasso Regression
 ![](https://drive.google.com/uc?export=view&id=16n38c1fCsd-dO-pRBJ1eqYo44kjWb4Hb) </br>